sveltevietnam/sveltevietnam.dev/docs/DEVELOPMENT.md

 ## Code standard

+> [!IMPORTANT]
+> Rules are to be broken.
+There will always be exceptions.
+The following guidelines are not set in stone, but rather a set of recommendations to help us work together more effectively.

+### What is a Good Commit / Pull Request?

+A commit should:

+1. have a descriptive message that hints at what the commit is about, exceptionally helpful for other contributors and reviewers.
+2. encapsulate a complete change, i.e a single feature, bug fix, or refactor that can make sense on its own.
+3. ideally capture a working state of the application / site.
+If not, it should be marked as `[WIP]` in its commit message.
+4. span a limited scope and has minimal footprint.
+If a commit does too much or has changes to many files, it is an indicator that the changes might be broken down into smaller commits.

+Similarly, each pull request (PR) should work towards one issue or self-contained goal.

-### Commit Guidelines
+### Commit Message Guidelines

 We follow the [Conventional Commits][conventionalcommits] guidelines for writing git commit message.
 Please familiarize yourself with the guidelines and be consistent.

-Each commit encapsulates a complete change and ideally captures a **working state** of the application / site.

-Each pull request (PR) should work towards one issue or self-contained goal.

 ### Code Style Enforcement